Edwinem/ceres_python_bindings/README.md

 - [ ] Evaluate speed of Python Cost Function vs C++
 - [ ] Clean up AddResidualBlock() and set up the correct error checks
 - [ ] Figure out how google log should work with Python
-- [ ] Figure out if we can somehow use Jax numpy arrays
+- [ ] Figure out if Jax or PyTorch could somehow be integrated so that we use their tensor/numpy arrays.

 ## Status
 Custom Cost functions work

+## Credit
+This is just a wrapper over the hard work of the main [Ceres](http://ceres-solver.org/) project.